Norse settlement of North America: Life

+In 1126, the population requested a bishop (headquartered at a bishopric established in Garðar), and in 1261, they accepted the overlordship of the Norwegian king.
+They continued to have their own law and became almost completely politically independent after 1349, the time of the Black Death.
+In 1380, the Kingdom of Norway entered into a personal union with the Kingdom of Denmark.

 The settlements began to decline in the 14th century.
-The Western Settlement was abandoned around 1350, and the last bishop at Garðar died in 1377.
-After a marriage was recorded in 1408, no written records mention the settlers.
+The Western Settlement was abandoned around 1350.
+Less is known about life in the Middle Settlement, but radiocarbon dating indicates that it was likely inhabited for most of the period that the Eastern Settlement was inhabited, and archaeologists have found evidence of one house in use potentially as late as 1409.
 It is probable that the Eastern Settlement was defunct by the late 15th century.
 The most recent radiocarbon date found in Norse settlements as of 2002 was 1430 (±15 years).
+The last bishop at Garðar died in 1377.
+After a marriage was recorded in 1408, no written records mention the settlers.
 Several theories have been advanced to explain the decline.

+Climate and decline

-The Little Ice Age of this period would have made travel between Greenland and Europe, as well as farming, more difficult; although seal and other hunting provided a healthy diet, there was more prestige in cattle farming, and there was increased availability of farms in Scandinavian countries depopulated by famine and plague epidemics.
+The Little Ice Age of this period would have made travel between Greenland and Europe, as well as farming, more difficult.
+Although the hunting of seal and other animals provided a healthy diet, there was more prestige in cattle farming, and there was increased availability of farms in Scandinavian countries depopulated by famine and plague epidemics.
 In addition, Greenlandic ivory may have been supplanted in European markets by cheaper ivory from Africa.
-Despite the loss of contact with the Greenlanders, the Norwegian-Danish crown continued to consider Greenland a possession.
+Despite the loss of contact with the Greenlanders, the Norwegian-Danish crown continued to consider Greenland a dependency.

-Not knowing whether the old Norse civilization remained in Greenland or not—and worried that if it did, it would still be Catholic 200 years after the Scandinavian homelands had experienced the Reformation—a joint merchant-clerical expedition led by the Norwegian missionary Hans Egede was sent to Greenland in 1721.
+Not knowing whether the old Norse civilization remained in Greenland or not—and worried that if it did, it would still be Catholic 200 years after the Scandinavian homelands had undergone the Reformation—a joint merchant-clerical expedition led by the Norwegian missionary Hans Egede was sent to Greenland in 1721.
 Though this expedition found no surviving Europeans, it marked the beginning of Denmark's re-assertion of sovereignty over the island.